Horse chestnut medicinal properties

 Externally, this plant has been used to treat the circulatory problems mentioned above:

-The bark of this tree is rich in allantoin which has very beneficial properties for the care and maintenance of healthy skin.
-(More information about allantoin)
+The bark of this tree is rich in allantoin, a component with very beneficial properties for the care and maintenance of skin health.
+Allantoin, which is used in the composition of numerous creams, has vulnerary, antiulceric and anti-inflammatory properties.

 Horse chestnut stops bleeding